-Gradually, voices have been appearing within Japan that are able to articulate the harmfulness and legal deadlocks created by Japanese legalized kidnapping as a response to divorce.
-It is a rare pleasure to be able to put forth here in English the words of one of those who have taken the long-standing position that Japan is in the wrong and commits harmful acts against its own population of children as well as those of other countries by continuing its current painful and absurd practice.
+Gradually, common-sense and knowledgeable voices have been appearing within Japan that are able to articulate the harmfulness and legal deadlocks created by Japanese legalized kidnapping as a response to divorce.
+It is a rare pleasure to be able to put forth here in English the words of one of those who have taken the long-standing position that Japan is in the wrong and commits harmful acts against its own population of children as well as those of other countries by continuing its current painful and absurd practice of condoning child abduction.
 May his like flourish, and may others join in articulating this position.

 The article below appeared at the following URL as a feature of the website of Chuo University in Tokyo.

 Professor, Chuo Law School, Chuo University